-That was the point made in H. Beam Piper's story "Crossroads of Destiny"; most péople don't know the real history.
+That was the point made in H. Beam Piper's story "Crossroads of Destiny": most people don't know the real history.
 It would end up like the Saturday Night Live skit, "What If?", or Sliders.

-I didn't get around to reading the Hugo around to reading them before the voting monthly LASFS newszines, and doing the program on Loscon 34.
+I didn't get around to reading the Hugo nominees this year.
+Or at least, I didn't get around to reading them before the voting deadline.
+I did buy all the nominated novels, and I will get around to reading them eventually.
+It was just that a few other things got in the way.
+Like quarterly FAPA mailings, monthly LASFS newszines, and doing the program on Loscon 34.
 I even still write letters to a few people.

 In the letter column, Joseph mentions the problem of LiveJournal where everyone operates under an assumed name.
-I've never LiveJournal.
+I've never found much of anything in either Blogs or LiveJournal.
 Of course, I've never made much of an effort to look.
 I already know all of that stuff is garbage, so any effort expended on it is effort wasted.
 I've heard the rationale that people use assumed names to hide their opinions from their employers and the world in general.
 There is a much better way to hide those sorts of opinions.
 You don't put them on paper at all.
 Only a complete idiot would do otherwise.